TxnLab/use-wallet/README.md

     console.log("active account", activeAccount);
   });

-  // Map through the providers,
+  // Map through the providers.
-  // render account information and "connect", "set active", and "disconnect" buttons.
+  // Render account information and "connect", "set active", and "disconnect" buttons.
   // Finally, map through the `accounts` property to render a dropdown for each connected account. return (
     <div>